ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+we would have peace and content through­
+out the land again, soon, let us have the
+500,000 new rceruita.
+Timee Generation after generation have
+felt as we do now, and tlreir lives were as
+active as our own.
+The heavens will be as
+bright over our graves as they are about our
 paths.
 Yet a little while and all this will
 have happened.
 The throbing heart will be
 stilled, and we shall be at rest.
 Our funer­